Registration and onboarding

 A functional test case is a test performed by following specific test scripts and/or functional specifications.
 These specifications might include everything from integrations, user screens, user commands and data manipulations.

-Functional exploratory is a test performed without following specific test scripts.
+Exploratory Test is a test performed without following specific test scripts.
 Explore the app based on your own experience and background in testing.

 You will receive your payout in approximately two weeks (12 – 14 days) after the test cycle has finished.